The discovery of Vietnam necessarily passes by its cuisine, one of the greatest pleasures of a trip to this country.

 In fact, after two stays in the south of the country, I still feel that I have a lot of dishes and recipes to discover.

-Nevertheless, I offer you an overview of Vietnamese cuisine with these 10 dishes!
+Nevertheless, here's an overview of Vietnamese cuisine with these 10 dishes!

 1. The soups